Who is the world’s best micro artist?

 I even got a mention on BBC One’s television programme ‘Have I Got News for You!’
 From Exhibitions in London to New York, I now have a solo exhibition touring the globe.

-Arguably one of the world’s most famous paintings - Rembrandt’s 1642 The Night Watch, has been recreated in every detail with the full 34 characters, in a painting smaller than the head of a match!
+I am most proud of Arguably one of the world’s most famous paintings - Rembrandt’s 1642 The Night Watch, I have recreated this painting in every detail with the full 34 characters, in a painting smaller than the head of a match!
 No one has done anything like this before!
 The microscopic painting has then been carefully mounted onto the centre of Captain Frans Banning hat, in Chris Long’s unique pixelated version of the same painting!
+This took me six months to do!

 Her Majesty the late Queen Elizabeth the Second once owned one of my early pieces of art.
 It was the bust of the Queen on a platinum pin to celebrate her Platinum Jubilee.
 Delivering it to Buckingham Palace was a thrill and a great honour.
 I wanted to park in the grounds of Buckingham Palace but access was closed because of the changing of the guard.
 I didn't want to be late so I left my van on double yellow lines and hot footed it to the palace.
 Thankfully I still arrived on time and I did not get a parking ticket!